aalperi/network-monitoring/README.md

 #### 5 - Configure network-monitor.sh to connect to newly created postgres db

 Edit network-monitor.sh script line 17.
 Replace [your postgresql connection] string with the database url you used to connect to database and create table.

+Change network-monitor.sh to be executable file.

+    chmod 755 network-monitor.sh

+Test script running by

+    bash network-monitor.sh

+It should print the results and SQL.
+Check that SQL got inserted to postgres with

+    SELECT * FROM network_statistics;

 #### 6 - configure network-monitor.sh to be run periodically